Wildwood Manor Pool Summer 2026

-FINS will host small group programming at Wildwood Manor Pool throughout summer 2025.
-The group levels offered will be: Tiny Turtles, Little FINS, Seahorses, Marlins & Swordfish.
+FINS will host small group programming at Wildwood Manor Pool throughout summer 2026.
+The group levels offered will be: Tiny Turtles, Little FINS, Seahorses, Marlins, and Swordfish.
 Please reference practice timing and session dates below!
 (NOTE: times differ based on your swimmer’s group level.)

 Session Dates: